-Tabletop Kinetic Sand Rebuild
+Tabletop Sand Robot

-February 11, 2023 3 min read
+February 11, 20237 min read

 I spent three days or so recreating the original sand robot from scratch.
 I have access to a much larger 3D printer now, so I'm able to fully print everything in one piece, except the acrylic that the sand rests on.